 If you upgrade or refurbish your lift, a thorough lift examination is needed before it is back in use to make sure the substantial changes are all up to code.

-You should also carry out additional lift inspections at regular intervals outside of the thorough lift examination.
-These inspections and checks can be done in-house.
+You should also carry out additional regular lift maintenance and inspections outside of the thorough lift examination.
+These inspections and checks can be done in-house or by the lift engineers at Sheridan Lifts!

 A supplementary test refers to the dynamic testing that requires the assistance of a lift maintenance company such as Sheridan Lifts.